chai314/UnpossibleCathexis/content/posts/skhh.md

 *She balls her fist and puts it to her head, sticking her tongue out.*

 That was on you, yeah.
 I've got that fancy catnip you were meaning to try.
 Mozambique.

+Mm.
+Nip.

 You're preoccupied today; got something on your mind?

 Only thoughts of three Gin Catatonics[^3], cold as industry steel, monarchy in the Middle Ages, and a sperm whale's habitat, respectively.
-And loosen that nip real well good.
+And of you loosening that nip real well good.

 Ya know whatcha problem is?
 Kick this ass, bury those bones.
 Violence, via lens.
 Violins!
 Rember… Remember Gandhi.
 Yeeeees.
 Think ahf him.
 Work that heada yers.
 Think tomcat, fer once in yer miseribble lahf.
 This is wah Mamma Two Shoes kicked ya out like an alley cat.
 Hobo.